ActivitySim/activitysim/docs/examples.rst

 The multiprocessing example also writes outputs to the output folder.

 The default multiprocessed example is configured to run with two processors: ``num_processes: 2``.
 Additional more performant configurations are included and commented out in the example settings file.
-For example, the 100 percent sample multiprocessing example was run on a Windows Server machine with 28 cores @ 2.56GHz and 224GB RAM with the configuration below.
-See :ref:`multiprocessing` for more information.
+For example, the 100 percent sample multiprocessing example was run without chunking on a Windows Server machine with 28 cores @ 2.56GHz and 224GB RAM with the configuration below.
+See :ref:`multiprocessing` and
+:ref:`chunk_size` for more information.

 ::

   households_sample_size: 0
   num_processes: 24
+  chunk_size: 0

+.. _mkl_settings :

 .. note::
    Anaconda Python on Windows uses the `Intel Math Kernel Library <https://software.intel.com/en-us/mkl>`__ for